 |Temperature||72 to 79 F (22 to 26 C)|

 Origin and Distribution

-The ruby barb originates from Sri Lanka, where it was once plentiful in the forest streams in the upper elevations of the Kelani and Niwala river basins.
-This native habitat is composed of dense vegetation and slowly moving waters, which are cooler than many tropical areas.
+The ruby barb originates in Sri Lanka, where it was once plentiful in the forest streams in the upper elevations of the Kelani and Niwala river basins.
+This native habitat is composed of dense vegetation and slow-moving waters, which are colder than many tropical areas.
 The water in these streams is soft and acidic, and the river beds are composed of sand or fine gravel.
-Detritus and algae are the primary foods of the ruby barb in its natural habitat.

-Unfortunately, populations have greatly diminished due to over-catching by those selling them for export in the aquarium trade.
+Unfortunately, populations have greatly diminished due to over-catching by those selling these fish for export in the aquarium trade.
 Rapid deforestation has also eliminated much of the original habitat of these beautiful fish.
-At one point they were on the brink of extinction but now have rebounded a bit.
-With proper conservation methods, they may remain as a viable population in the wild for generations to come.
+At one point, they were on the brink of extinction but are currently listed as vulnerable by the International Union for Conservation of Nature (IUCN).
+Only with proper conservation methods will they remain as a viable population in the wild.

 Colors and Markings

 Possessing a pointed head, high back, and deep body, the ruby barb is similar in body type to other banded barbs, such as the tiger barb.
 Three wide black bands run vertically through the body.
 In juvenile fish, the body is a pale yellow to yellow-gray.
 As the fish matures, the head becomes purple-red in color.
 In males, the entire body assumes this deep red color once they attain breeding age.